TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 but hey, titles don't mean much. there are all sorts of titles given out that sound fancy or something, and don't actually mean anything. it could be the same here, my title could be inaccurate (like calling a fish a [dead fish](https://youtu.be/6l1HlOwOq3g?si=QU6cth4mUwojOdfQ))

-or even so, even if my title *is* accurate, i think that "devrel" can be viewed as some sub-category or "software engineer", so uhhh
+or even so, even if my title *is* accurate, i think that "devrel" can be viewed as some sub-category or "software engineer", so uhhh, yeah it's a much broader category than people realise. both are.

-my "title" doesn't really give us any information in either direction
+so my "title" doesn't really give us any information in either direction

 we'll have to look beyond ...